 The more of the West Coast beaches you see the more impressive they seem to get.
 Most popular of all is Piha Beach, as it the most accessible from Auckland City, with its black sand, pumping waves, and the huge Lion Rock that divides Piha’s beaches.

 All the beaches in the Waitakere Ranges share similarities but get more extreme the further north you go longer with larger headlands and rock features that make even Lion Rock seem like a little kitty.
 So if you get the chance, venture along the west coast to discover some amazing places for yourself.
 These are some beaches worth checking out.

 - Piha Beach – With powerful waves, this is Auckland’s most popular surf beach.
 There are surf trips running from the city and a surf school at the beach, making this is the ideal place to learn.

 - O’Neills Bay and Bethells Beach (Te Henga) – A super scenic location with dramatic headlands.
-You may need to cross a wide stream to get to certain parts of the beach, which gets deeper as the tide come in.
+You may need to cross a wide stream to get to certain parts of the beach, which gets deeper as the tide comes in.
 Be prepared to get your legs wet if crossing the stream.
 This is another great surf sport for people who know what they’re doing.
-You can also get excellent views of the beach from the cliff top walkway.
+You can also get excellent views of the beach from the clifftop walkway.

 - Anawhata – The quietest beach in the Waitakere Ranges, Anawhata truly is a hidden gem.
 To get there take Piha Road off Scenic Drive until Anawhata Road.
 Follow Anawhata Road for approximately 7km.
 Then you’ll need to walk the rest to the beach.